EslamAsHhraf/Captain-Hook/README.md

 <ul>
 <li>
-Arm is response for transfer food to heater and deliver for user.
+Arm is responsible for transferring food to the heater and then deliver it to user.
 </li>
 <li>
-Arm has hook which make him can carry colander which contain food.
+Arm has a hook which allows itto carry the colander which contains the food coming from the food's machine directly or the knife.
 </li>
 <li>
 <a href="https://github.com/EslamAsHhraf/Captain-Hook/blob/main/Arm/Arm.ino">Arm Code.</a>